volcengine/terraform-provider-volcengine/website/docs/r/private_zone.html.markdown

 * `zone_name` - (Required, ForceNew) The name of the private zone.
 * `intelligent_mode` - (Optional, ForceNew) Whether to enable the intelligent mode of the private zone.
 * `load_balance_mode` - (Optional) Whether to enable the load balance mode of the private zone.
+* `project_name` - (Optional) The project name of the private zone.
 * `recursion_mode` - (Optional) Whether to enable the recursion mode of the private zone.
 * `remark` - (Optional) The remark of the private zone.
+* `tags` - (Optional) Tags.
+* `vpc_trns` - (Optional) The vpc trns of the private zone.
+Format: trn:vpc:region:accountId:vpc/vpcId.
+This field is only effected when creating resource.
+When importing resources, this attribute will not be imported.
+If this attribute is set, please use lifecycle and ignore_changes ignore changes in fields.

+The `tags` object supports the following:

+* `key` - (Required) The Key of Tags.
+* `value` - (Required) The Value of Tags.

 The `vpcs` object supports the following: